Adobe-Marketing-Cloud/target-api-examples/pytarget/README.md

 TargetAPI.py --> Implementation that takes care of authentication, and exposes methods to make the api calls TargetApiClient.py --> Sample implementation that makes a call to target apis.

+## Features

+*  Authenticates with the Adobe MC Gateway using JWT based authentication
+*  Fetch listing of Target Activities, Audiences, Offers
+*  From the fetched list, fetchs back details of a specific activity, offer or audience

 ## Pre-requisites:

 Generate a API Key from https://marketing.adobe.io, this means that you already have the following elements to make a